bhoptee/trueman-chiro/src/pages/index.md

         label: Learn More
         url: /appointments
   - type: section_cta
-    subtitle: We are OPEN during the national lockdown, Thursday 5th November onwards.
-Please read the
+    subtitle: "We are OPEN during the national lockdown, Thursday 5th November onwards.
+Please read the:"
     actions:
       - new_window: true
         type: action